BUPT-GAMMA/OpenHGNN/docs/source/install/usage.rst

 Apply a new scenario
 ======================
-In this section, we will apply a recommendation scenario, which involved task and trainerflow.
+In this section, we will apply a recommendation scenario, which involves task and trainerflow.

 How to build a new task
 ---------------------------------